Abdo-reda/Cardey-B/README.md

 ### Notes

--   player can only join, if the current screen/phase is Lobby [currentPhase/currentScreen/currentWhatever...]
 -   disable the start until all players have joined team.
+-   player can only join, if the current screen/phase is Lobby [currentRoute]
 -   I am host, I want to send message, to tell players go to next screen "X screen" (go to hell), I want to tell players go to (phase/screen/) "begin-game"
     -   New message RouteTo(RouteName)
     -   New reciever